GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: A Simulation Study

-The methods all used the same ``observed'' dataset, consisting of outcomes $Y$, treatment assignments $Z$, two covariates $\bxs=\bxy=\bx=[x_1,x_2]$, and $S$ observed only when $Z=1$.
-The third covariate used in the data generating model, $x_3$, was ``unobserved''--since $x_3$ was correlated with both $\st$ and $Y$, Principal Ignorability (Assumption \ref{ass:PI}) was violated.
+The methods all used the same ``observed'' dataset, consisting of outcomes $Y$, treatment assignments $Z$, two covariates $\bx=[x_1,x_2]$, and $S$ observed only when $Z=1$.
+The third covariate used in the data-generating model, $x_3$, was ``unobserved''---since $x_3$ was correlated with both $\st$ and $Y$, Principal Ignorability~\eqref{eq:pi} was violated.